VolkanSah/SherlocksHome/README.md

 WARNING: READ CAREFULLY!
 This Black Python script is a powerful security tool intended for use by security professionals and developers only.
 It is not intended for malicious purposes, and I cannot be held responsible for any misuse of this code.
 If you use this tool for illegal or unethical purposes, you alone will be held responsible for any consequences that may arise, including legal and ethical issues.

 Please note that capturing packets may raise legal and ethical concerns, and it is your responsibility to ensure that your actions comply with the law and ethical standards.
-It is recommended that you seek legal and ethical guidance before using this tool.
+It is recommended that you seek legal and ethical guidance before using this technics.